hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 ### Provision Controlplane

 This script, located at the path - ${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh, provisions the controlplane or the master of the cluster.
-As part of the controlplane provisioning, the generated manifests are for cluster, controlplane and machinedeployment ( creates a MachineSet, which creates a Machine that manages the master node ).
-It creates a `KubeadmControlPlane` resource and a `Metal3MachineTemplate` resource.
-To check if you have a successful deployment, try this -
+As part of the controlplane provisioning, the generated manifests are for cluster, controlplane and machinedeployment.
+The **MachineDeployment** creates a **Machine** which picks up a BareMetalHost satisfying its requirements as the controlplane node, and it is then provisioned by the BareMetalOperator. there are other resources created in the process of provisioning, like `KubeadmControlPlane` and `Metal3MachineTemplate` resource which are involved in the provisioning process.

 ```console
 kubectl get KubeadmControlPlane ${CLUSTER_NAME} -n metal3
 kubectl describe KubeadmControlPlane ${CLUSTER_NAME} -n metal3